lichenscript/lichenscript/README.md

 LichenScript is designed to write untrustworthy plugins for a exist system.
 For example, LichenScript can be used to write third-party plugins for your website/mobile app, which is isolated.
-It has modern syntax such as pattern matching/discriminated union.
+It has modern syntaxes such as pattern matching/discriminated union.
 It's designed to be lightweight, easy to compile to target platform with very small overhead.

 # Feature